Octavia E. Butler: Creation of alternative communities

 Butler's stories feature mixed communities founded by African protagonists and populated by diverse, if similar-minded individuals.
 Members may be humans of African, European, or Asian descent, extraterrestrial (such as the N'Tlic in Bloodchild), from a different species (such as the vampiric Ina in Fledgling), and cross-species (such as the human-Oankali Akin and Jodahs in the Xenogenesis trilogy).
 In some stories, the community's hybridity results in a flexible view of sexuality and gender (for instance, the polyamorous extended families in Fledgling).
 Thus, Butler creates bonds between groups that are generally considered to be separate and unrelated, and suggests hybridity as "the potential root of good family and blessed community life".

-Kindred is one of the only works of 20th-century American literature to feature a married interracial couple.
+Kindred (1979) is one of the only works of 20th-century American literature to feature a married interracial couple.
 As Farah Peterson comments, in an American society gripped by racism, it took "a fantasy novelist... to imagine how one of these marriages would work in practice" and write the possibility of such a relationship into literary history.

 Relationship to Afrofuturism

 Charlie Rose: "What then is central to what you want to say about race?"

 Butler: "Do I want to say something central about race?
 Aside from, 'Hey we're here!'?"

 — —From Butler's interview on Charlie Rose.
 Thursday, June 1, 2000.

-Author Octavia E. Butler is known for blending science fiction with African American spiritualism.
+Butler was known for blending science fiction with African American spiritualism.

 Butler's work has been associated with the genre of Afrofuturism, a term coined by Mark Dery to describe "speculative fiction that treats African-American themes and addresses African-American concerns in the context of 20th-century technoculture".
 Some critics, however, have noted that while Butler's protagonists are of African descent, the communities they create are multi-ethnic and, sometimes, multi-species.
 As De Witt Douglas Kilgore and Ranu Samantrai explain in their 2010 memorial to Butler, while keeping "an afro-centric sensibility at the core of narratives", her "insistence on hybridity beyond the point of discomfort" and grim themes deny both the ethnocentric escapism of afrofuturism and the sanitized perspective of white-dominated liberal pluralism.

 Wild Seed, of the Patternist series, is considered to particularly fit ideas of Afrofuturist thematic concerns, as the narrative of two immortal Africans Doro and Anyanwu features science fiction technologies and an alternate anti-colonialist history of seventeenth-century America.